Brahmulr/jaxx.io-smApp/README.md

 Save it.

-## You've done!
+## You're done!
 Let install new app.
 - If you like this project, fell free to use, [give me a star](https://github.com/Brahmulr/jaxx.io-smApp/stargazers), or donate for me via ethereum : `0x9Fc6c9554B2eC78b55bfAc4A23240318f06614af` ♥️
 ### Open chrome, then access `chrome://extensions/` URL